 "A workers' cooperative growing food on London's edge"

-'Teamwork makes the dream work'- and this is precisely what Organic Lea do, they work together to grow food for local people.
+'Teamwork makes the dream work' – and this is precisely what Organic Lea do, working together to grow food for local people.
 Their vision:

-They started in 2009, before they moved onto this site in Chingford the land was council owned and used to grown flowers for roundabouts in East London.
-Organic Lea took it over and now grow edible produce to feed the people of East London, currently creating 484 bags per week.
+Organic Lea sprouted in 2009, way before they moved onto this site in Chingford.
+The land was council owned and used to grown flowers for roundabouts in East London, but Organic Lea now grow edible produce to feed the local community, currently creating 484 bags per week.

 And, they are successful!
 They've seen a 50% growth since 2016.

-The scheme is primarily run by volunteers, who get taught how to grow their own food.
+The scheme is primarily run by volunteers who are taught how to grow their own food.

 When I went and visited for the day they fed me this amazing lunch made from veg bags which hadn't been collected the week before (even more of an incentive to volunteer!).

-They deliver all of their fruit and veg to pick up points.
+They deliver all of their fruit and vegetables to pick up points.

 It’s simple.
 You choose which type of bag(s) you’d like and which of their pick-up points you’d like to collect from, then fill in the online form and make your payment.
 They deliver your bags as soon as they can, in most cases that’ll be the following Wednesday.